AlphaAmmad/Healthcare-Web-Application/README.md

-downloarxd the file it will help you to setup project
+downloard the file it contains readme file in it , which will help you to setup it in your pc

 I successfully developed ZABcare, a web-based Health Care Management System, designed to revolutionize medical e-channeling and make appointment booking seamless for patients, doctors, and administrators.